 I have thought many times over the years about cutting back the amount of butter in the recipe but I could never bring myself to do it.
 The recipe is perfect the way it is and despite the generous amount of butter, the vegetable broth and abundance of fresh veggies still allows for a light and delicious dish.

-This dish is also just plain pretty to serve.
+Pasta Primavera is also pretty to serve.
 It is colorful and fresh and what I consider to be a classically great recipe.

 Pasta PrimaveraPrint This